openframeworks/ofBook/chapters/shaders/chapter.md

 ### GLSL

 Now that we've kinda glossed over the vertex and fragment shaders, you might be asking: "yes, those sound great, but how do I use them?"
 Answer: Graphics Language Shading Language or GLSL (double points for double "Language", right?).
 GLSL is a high-level programming language that’s similar to C/C++ for several parts of the graphics card.
 With GLSL, you can code short programs, called shaders, which are executed on the GPU.
 A shading language is a special programming language adapted to easily map on shader programming.
-It doesn't look trememndously different from what you see in the OF math classes: float, vec4, mat4, and so on.
+It doesn't look trememndously different from what you see in the oF math classes: float, vec4, mat4, and so on.
 Because of the various target markets of 3-D graphics, different shading languages have been developed, but we're only focusing on GLSL in this tutorial.
 GLSL shaders themselves are a set of strings that are passed to the graphics card drivers for compilation from within an application using the OpenGL API’s entry points.
 Shaders can be created on the fly from within an application or read in as text files, but they must be sent to the driver in the form of a text string.

-In OF we load our shaders into ofShader objects and I'm going to drive-by lay out the most important elements of that object:
+In oF we load our shaders into ofShader objects and I'm going to drive-by lay out the most important elements of that object:

 *load()* - load a shader from two (or three) files: a .vert file and a .frag file.